siliconjesus/siliconjes.us/README.md

 3. Modify the `styles/style.css` file to change the appearance as desired.

 This project serves as a basic template for creating a simple web page.

+## This framework was created by Copilot in VS Code.
+I'll add to it at a later date.